Bodies of migrants who died in Texas trailer come to Mexico

 Her sons wanted to build a house and open a shoe store in this town of about 1,500 people known for its shoemaking.
 “They went with a lot of goals that weren’t realized,” she said.

+Gildardo Fernández said, “We were close friends.
+We played on a soccer team, and, well, the truth was they were sincerely very humble people, very hard workers and fun to be around.”

+“Sometimes you have to leave, and in a way I admire it because it is not easy for someone to leave their family, their community to seek a better life," Fernández said.
+"Unfortunately, it didn’t go as expected.”

-The investigation continues into the smuggling ring that ultimately abandoned the trailer of migrants on the outskirts of San Antonio on a day temperatures neared 100 degrees.
-U.S. authorities have arrested four people, including the truck’s driver.
+The investigation continues into the smuggling ring that ultimately abandoned the trailer of migrants on the outskirts of San Antonio on June 28, a day temperatures neared 100 degrees.
+U.S. authorities have arrested four people, including the suspected driver of the truck.